tensorchiefs/dl_course_2018/docs/index.md

 If you need free GPU resources, we might want to follow the [instructions how to use google colab](co.md).
 Help for preparing a hdf5 file from your images you can be found in the <a href="https://github.com/tensorchiefs/dl_course_2018/blob/master/notebooks/data_prep.ipynb"> example Notebook.</a>

-The projects have been finished and can be found [here](projects.md).
+Examples for projects from the DL course 2018 can be found [here](projects.md).

 ## Other resources
 We took inspiration (and sometimes slides / figures) from the following resources.